Author: JamesT_21 Version: *M

 In this document, the term "Application" means deployable firmware for the target hardware.
 To build an application, you require a collection of one or more Eclipse projects.

 A "Project" is a compilation unit.
-A ModusToolbox IDE application may consist of several Eclipse projects but typically is a single project.
+An application may consist of several Eclipse projects but typically is a single project.

-Parts of the code example’s readme file is hard to read in the IDE.
+Parts of the code example’s readme file are hard to read in the IDE.
 How do I fix that?